vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 <Spy id: 1001, name: "Marty McSpy", favorite_gadget: "Hoverboard", skills: "Infiltration and espionage", created_at: nil, updated_at: nil>
 ```

-Through these examples you can also clearly observe all the little differences the various build strategies provide you with.
 Hope this was helpful if there was still some confusion left how they work.

 ##### /spec/factories.rb